 Admin settings Work hub

-We've introduced a new "Work" hub in the Admin settings page that combines general settings (Figure 101), Iterations, and Areas in a single tab.
+We have introduced a new "Work" hub in the Admin settings page that combines general settings (Figure 101), Iterations, and Areas in a single tab.
 With this change, users will see clear differences between project-level settings and team settings.
 For team settings, users will only see areas and iterations that are relevant to their team.
 At a project level, the settings page will enable admins to manage areas and iterations for the entire project.
 Additionally, for project area paths, a new column called "Teams" has been added to make it convenient for admins to tell quickly and easily which teams have selected a specific area path.

 Process configuration REST APIs